 Jessica Garcia, DVM

 Dr. Garcia, associate veterinarian, graduated from Ross University School of Veterinary Medicine in St. Kitts.
 She spent one year at Virginia-Maryland Regional College of Veterinary Medicine in clinical training with a concentration in small animal medicine.
-Her interests include internal medicine, dermatology, surgery and preventative health care.
+Her interests include internal medicine, dermatology, and preventative health care.
 She currently lives in Fairfax with her husband Chris, their sons CJ and Jaden, their pit bull Lola, their cat Dewey whom she found while at school on the island of St. Kitts.

 Katie Dennehy, DVM

 Dr. Dennehy, associate veterinarian, is a graduate of Virginia-Maryland Regional College of Veterinary Medicine.
 She lived in Arlington, Virginia after obtaining her undergraduate degree at the College of William and Mary and is very excited to be back in the area.
 Her interests include soft tissue and orthopedic surgery, ultrasound, and physical therapy.
 In her free time, she enjoys fitness, reading, cooking, and spending time outdoors with her dog.
 She currently lives in Arlington, Virginia with her black lab mix, Maddie.